 Thred’s board of directors certainly has the experience and know-how to give the app a good nudge in the right direction.
 Can it compete on a global stage?
 Well, if it does what it says on the tin, then there is absolutely no reason why not.

 While Thred is still very much in its infancy, and upgrades to the initial release will no doubt follow soon, the future certainly looks bright.
-The concept is brilliant.
+The concept is brilliant but as with all start-ups, a brilliant idea does not necessarily mean success.

 You can find out more about Thred here.